Buffalo Billion

 Buffalo Billion is a New York state government project led by former Governor Andrew Cuomo that aims to invest $1 billion in the Buffalo, New York area economy.
 The project uses a combination of state grants and tax breaks to spur economic development.
 Governor Cuomo first announced the program in his 2012 "State of the State" address.
 The program is modeled on a similar program implemented in the Albany, New York area.
-A key project in the program is a $750 million SolarCity solar panel factory.
+A key project in the program is a $750 million SolarCity solar panel factory, that was taken over by Tesla in 2016 and is called Gigafactory New York.

 An example of projects developing under Buffalo Billion include: